exasol/public-knowledgebase/Database-Features/setting-up-ad-kerberos-sso.md

 * Use the [db_configure_kerberos](https://docs.exasol.com/db/latest/confd/jobs/db_configure_kerberos.htm) job to setup Kerberos realm EXAConf parameteres and upload keytab file on all nodes.
 Only Kerberos realm parameter is necessary.
 > **Important:** Currently this job doens't work correctly.
 >
 > The db_configure_kerberos job cannot process actual keytab files.
-It expects either the file's content as a text string or an attempt to read the file as text using the {<filename} syntax.
+It expects either the file's content as a text string or an attempt to read the file as text using the {&lt;filename} syntax.
 Both approaches fail since keytab files are binary and cannot be represented as text.
 >
 * **Workaround**
   * Use db_configure_kerberos only to set EXAConf parameters and create a "dummy" keytab file in the correct location.
   * Manually replace the "dummy" keytab with the actual keytab file on all nodes.
-  * The keytab file must be located on each DB node in the following path: /exa/etc/<database name>-keytab.
+  * The keytab file must be located on each DB node in the following path: /exa/etc/&lt;database name%gt;-keytab.
   * Ensure the keytab file does not already exist before running the job.
 If it does, delete it first.
 * Start up the database using [db_start](https://docs.exasol.com/db/latest/confd/jobs/db_start.htm) ConfD job.